 Masala tea (commonly known as chai) derives the majority of its characteristic taste from cloves.
-In addition, Vietnamese Poh and Chinese Five-Spice rely on this ingredient.
+In addition, Vietnamese Poh and Chinese five-spice powder rely on this ingredient.

 In the spice blends of Sri Lanka and North India, cloves continue to be one of the primary ingredients.